 Sprouting Oragnic Produce and Cannabis Seeds

-You can take a girl outta of a city, but you can’t take the city out of a girl.
-I may of grown up in Buffalo, NY but when I was drawn west and left Upstate NY at 23 years old to move to Colorado – this city girl quickly learned the in’s and out’s of country cooking.
+I was drawn west and left Buffalo, NY at 23 years old to move to Colorado – this city girl quickly learned the in’s and out’s of country cooking.
 Sure, in Buffalo we had apple and cherry trees in my back yard and a slew of tomato plants to feast on.
 I grew up with uber organic parents, so I knew what it was like to be sustainable and how to urban forage with a low waste approach in the kitchen.
 However, going to Colorado immediately immensed me into a new level of country cooking, self-sustainability, and foraging.

 At first, I turned my nose up to a lot of things with the thoughts of, “I am NOT doing that.
 You can just buy it.”
 But over time, the rural approach to life won me over.
 If genetics could be passed down in the form of memories, I was slowly becoming a super earth crunchy granola person like my parents!
 Who knew 🤷

 Throughout my 10 year journey in Colorado, I lived on the Front Range and then in the mountains.
 Now, living in a rural suburb of Seattle for the past 2 years, has kicked that country side cooking and sustainability thing up to next level status.
 I even have my own compost bin that my husband built me from left over scrap wood pallets.
 Too much, I know! ✋🙈